justnonamenoname/lifeticle/readme.md

 ==========================

+### Verdict

-According to the author of the article, this is the most accurate concept of consciousness.
+This is not only the most accurate concept of phenomenal consciousness but also the only possible one.
 It does not contradict the laws of physics.
 If it is accepted as correct, there will be no reason to think otherwise.
 Once adopted, society will not deviate from it.